jupyterlab/benchmarks/docs/source/issues/index.md

 # Performance Issues

+Issues are identified based on user feedbacks collected in the following sources (see also the [solutions per issue](./solutions)).

 Some opened issues on [JupyterLab repository](https://github.com/jupyterlab/jupyterlab).

 - [Switching to a big notebook in a tab is slow](https://github.com/jupyterlab/jupyterlab/issues/4292)